MHT: THE NEW TERM FOR HRT

 Can everyone take mht?

 MHT is not a suitable treatment for all women, and there are certain medical conditions in which it should not be prescribed.
 These include a personal history of breast cancer or undiagnosed abnormal vaginal bleeding.
-Special care needs to be taken with some other medical conditions, including in those with a history of certain other cancers, heart disease, blood clots, stroke, or liver disease.
-The risks and benefits of MHT need to be carefully considered in these situations, and should be discussed with a specialist.
+Special care needs to be taken with some other medical conditions, including those with a history of certain other cancers, heart disease, blood clots, stroke, or liver disease.
+The risks and benefits of MHT need to be carefully considered in these situations and should be discussed with a specialist.

 "